 shipped from international sources?

-Medications shipped by CRX pharmacies meet the strict manufacturing requirements of tier-one countries and are government regulated.
+Medications shipped by CRX pharmacies meet the strict manufacturing requirements of Tier 1 Countries and are government regulated.
 Although the drugs you receive may, in limited circumstance, look slightly different or have a different name than what you are used to, for all intents and purposes they are identical.
 For example, a drug may be a capsule in the U.S. but a tablet in another country.

 the medication not available?